maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/karna_cortex_current_status.md

 We gratefully acknowledge the use of components, inspiration, or architectural references from open-source projects, including:

 - **Microsoft’s [OmniParser](https://github.com/microsoft/OmniParser/tree/master)** – for its approach to document parsing and modular analysis of visual/textual structures in UI environments.
-  Parts of our visual cortex system (e.g., patch parsing, object extraction) have been informed or inspired by its structure.
+  Parts of our visual cortex system (e.g., UI Object Detection, Feature Extraction) have been built upon or inspired by its structure.

 We thank all open-source contributors and maintainers who made this research and experimentation possible.